jordangrider/LED_Watch/README.md

 # LED_Watch

+This is the code for an LED watch running on the SAMD21E.
+By default the code will continuously run through a demo sequence.
+You will have to change the state machine to get it to run in clock mode.

+# Install

 Project files for Atmel Studio 7.0. <br>
 Clone the repo, open the project in Atmel Studio, should compile and run :)